|

 All you folks out there with a little rhythm and no other perceptible musical talent need to come to this panel.
 You'll construct and learn how to play your very own weapon of mass distraction.
 Guaranteed to totally tick off any real musician in the room, this construct generates wonderful, booming notes (some of them even on key!), requires no tuning and can be constructed for peanuts.
 Bring your own galvanized tub, mop handle, and 1/4in bolt, or register to pick up a kit at MuseCon. // NOTE: Older children MUST have appropriate adult supervision (one kid, one responsible adult).
 Not suitable for children too young to deal with sharp edges and power tools.

-Dot Build an Instrument To Programming Grid
+Build an Instrument

 register ($10.00)